The production process begins with your emailing the manuscript to

 The book must be camera-ready and the final “proof” is

 a finished book (which can then be revised, if need be).
-The wholesale
+POD books are often purchased at

 the POD site.
 If you really can't invest any time in marketing your